cl1ck/es7knockout/README.md

          * Always call 'super' first!
          * The additional parameters define required parameters from knockout.
          * It'll throw an exception if one of them is missing from the component definition.
-         *
-         * Notice the two special parameters 'id' and 'parent' which are used for event routing:
-         * 'id' defines a name for the component
+         */
-         * 'parent' has to point to the current component ($root on toplevel, $component within a parent component) */ super(params, 'icon', 'title', 'event', 'data');
+        super(params, 'icon', 'title', 'event', 'data');